streamnative/examples/cloud/README.md

 When configuring and using OAuth2, we need to specify the following parameters:

-- type
+- `type`
-- issuerUrl
+- `issuerUrl`
-- audience
+- `audience`
-- privateKey
+- `privateKey`
-- clientId
+- `clientId`

-For OAuth2 type, currently we only support `client_credentials`.
+For the OAuth2 `type` field, currently we only support `client_credentials`.
 So the value of the current type field is `client_credentials`

-For privateKey, what we need to receive is the path of a private key data file.
-We can get this file in the following way:
+For the `privateKey` field, what we need to get the path of a private key data file.
+The following example shows how to get this file:

 ```shell script
 $ snctl auth export-service-account [NAME] [flags]